minetest/minetest/README.md

     ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
-    ENABLE_REDIS=ON            - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game Sounds ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=OFF  - Use JsonCPP from system
+    ENABLE_REDIS=ON            - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=OFF  - Use JsonCPP from system